-2.3.5 Goods with a value under the threshold of the simplified procedure Under the MFF 2021-2027, goods can originate in any country whatever their value (full untying).
+2.3.5.
+Goods with a value under the threshold of the simplified procedure

+Under the MFF 2021-2027, goods can originate in any country whatever their value (full untying), with the exception of the INSC Regulation 2021/948 of 27 May 2021, where goods must originate from an eligible country as designated by the financing instrument.

-For the award procedures under the MFF 2014-2020, goods can originate in any country (full untying) if their value is below the threshold of the simplified procedure for supply contracts (EUR 100 000)69.
+For the award procedures under the MFF 2014-2020, goods can originate in any country (full untying) if their value is below the threshold of the simplified procedure for supply contracts (EUR 100 000).